yaaase/stylr/README.md

 <b>Usage</b>

+gem install stylr

-./stylr /path/to/directory           # normal checks
+stylr /path/to/directory           # normal checks

-./stylr /path/to/directory --meta    # also check for use of metaprogramming
+stylr /path/to/directory --meta    # also check for use of metaprogramming